TheOneric/CR-Fixes/Readme.md

 #### storage
 This is needed to save the settings
 #### activeTab
+This is an optional permission, that might be requested on runtime, though usually the request is silently granted by the browser without any need for user interaction.
-This is an optional permission, that will be requested on runtime to dynamically update the theme of the current tab as a preview of what this theme looks like.
+It is required to dynamically update the theme of the current tab as a preview of what this theme looks like.
 This happens when the theme is changed via the popup menu.
 It is also required to inject the playerSettings scripts into the player iframe (along with the host permissions for www and static.crunchyroll.com).
 #### cookies
 Requiered for *"Experimental: Request DRM-free streams"*, see Settings section for details about what this does.
 Cookies can only be edited cookies for whose domains the host permission was granted.
 #### Host-permission: "\*//\*.crunchyroll.com/\*"
 Well, this extension changes stuff on www.crunchyroll.com.
 Also the player frame is loaded from static.crunchyroll.com, thus only requesting "\*://www.crunchyroll.com/\*"* would not be sufficient.
-As the cookies for *"Experimental: Request DRM-free streams"* must be set for the domains *.crunchyroll.com* (all subdomains), the extension also requests the host permission for all subdomains ionstead of only www and static.
+As the cookies for *"Experimental: Request DRM-free streams"* must be set for the domains *.crunchyroll.com* (all subdomains), the extension also requests the host permission for all subdomains instead of only www and static.

 ## Settings